-The service is made up of Clinical Psychologists whom also have a range of additional skills, experience and qualifications related to Neuropsychology (a branch of psychology that focuses on the complex relationship between brain and behaviour).
-We work alongside our multi-disciplinary colleagues in the Fife Rehabilitation service and Fife Huntington’s Disease Service.
+The service is made up of clinical psychologists with specialist skills related to neuropsychology (a branch of psychology that focuses on the complex relationship between brain and behaviour).
+Psychology staff work alongside r multi-disciplinary colleagues in the Fife Rehabilitation Service and Fife Huntington’s Disease Service.
 We work in a range of settings including in-patients, out-patients, and long-term care facilities.

 - Detailed neuropsychological assessments to guide therapy, plan rehabilitation, and assist with diagnosis.

-- Assessments and therapies for clients, families and carers related to the impact of their condition and the disability that may arise from this.
+- Assessments and therapies for individuals , families and carers related to the impact of a condition and the disability that may arise from this.

 - Therapy for problems such as adjustment, loss, depression, and anxiety.

 - Therapeutic groups for a mix of carers and patients, for example our Living with Brain Injury Group.